 Thus, an analysis of the 1406 large sales outlined above, but this time focused on the explicit needs expressed during the call, revealed the following results:

 The number of explicit needs expressed is twice as high in successful large sales than in unsuccessful ones.
-Thus, the purpose of questions in a large sale is to discover the implicit needs and develop them into explicit needs.
+Thus, the purpose of questions during a large sale is to discover the implicit needs and develop them into explicit needs.
 Let’s see how this is done using the SPIN strategy.

 Chapter 4: The SPIN Strategy